AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-03-23-accessible-react-navigation.markdown

 ---
 layout: post
-title:  Accessible React Router navigation.
+title:  Accessible React Router navigation with ARIA Live Regions and Redux.
 description: "Make your router transitions visible to everyone"
 date:   2017-03-23 16:10:21 -0100
-categories: Redux React Javascript A11y Accessibility
+categories: Redux React Javascript A11y Accessibility ARIA aria-live
 ---

 *This article uses **React 15** with **React Router 4** and **Redux 3** and assumes knowledge of all three.
 However the concepts explained here